-In this case, Hurricane Harvey just dropped billions of lemons on the Gulf Coast area.
+Last year, Hurricane Harvey dropped billions of “lemons” on the Gulf Coast area.

 I was born in and grew up in Houston, and I write this post from dry West Texas.
 Like many who watched the horrific flooding and now unprecedented cleanup unfold, I’ve been felt helpless so far away.
 So I’m helping with food.

-Unfortunately I can’t send food through the computer, but I can provide food safety tips and recipes that you can use when you’ve got to rely on what’s in the pantry.Cleaning up after #HurricaneHarvey? #Foodsafety tips and #Pantry #recipes here. bit.ly/2ePDrwi Click To Tweet
+While I can’t physically help those who live through a hurricane, I can provide food safety tips and recipes that you can use when you’ve got to rely on what’s in the pantry.Cleaning up after #HurricaneHarvey? #Foodsafety tips and #Pantry #recipes here. bit.ly/2ePDrwi Click To Tweet

 Food Safety First

 First a few Food Safety Tips from The Academy of Nutrition and Dietetics.
 Read the entire helpful post here.
 Food Safety in the Home After Hurricane and Flooding.
 More resources here from FDA.gov.